CakePHP-Bootstrap/cakephp3-bootstrap-helpers/README.md

 Do not hesitate to [**post a github issue**](https://github.com/Holt59/cakephp3-bootstrap-helpers/issues/new) or [**submit a pull request**](https://github.com/Holt59/cakephp3-bootstrap-helpers/pulls) if you find a bug or want a new feature.

-Version 3.1 of the helpers is out!
+Current version: 3.1.2
 ==================================

-A new major version **3.1** of the helpers is now out.
-This version brings major changes to the way helpers internally works by using templates instead of the standard `tag()` and `div()` method.
+The current version of the helpers is `3.1.2`, this means that new features will not be ported to older versions (i.e. `<= 3.1.1`).
+If you are migrating from a version `< 3.1.0`, feel free to open issues if you encounter problems since version `3.1.0` brought a lot of changes.

 #### Changes